Getting Started in a Nutshell

 command reacts immediately with a CDS compilation and reload of the CAP Java application.
 The embedded database of the started application will reflect the schema defined in your CDS file.

-We can also test-compile models individually to check for validity and produce a parsed output in CSN format.
+We can optionally test-compile models individually to check for validity and produce a parsed output in CSN format.
 For example, run this command in a new terminal:

 cds db/schema.cds